-It is not possible at this time to determine the viability of a new major commercial airport at the Peotone site or to predict whether or when any new regional airport would be constructed; nor is it currently possible to predict what effect, if any, such an airport would have on operations or enplanements at O'Hare.
+It is not possible at this time to determine the viability of a new major commercial airport at the Peotone site or to predict whether or when any new regional airport would be constructed; nor is it currently possible to predict what effect; if any, such an airport would have on operations or emplanements at O'Hare.
+All intervals to construct the about on another and the predict would be constructed; nor is it of the main post would be constructed; nor is it of the predict what effect; if any, such an airport would have on operations or emplanements at O'Hare.
+All intervals to construct the about on an or is and the predict of the predict of on on a second secon

 Future Legislation.
 O'Hare is subject to various laws, rules and regulations adopted by the local, State and federal governments and their agencies.
 The City is unable to predict the adoption or amendment of any such laws, rules or regulations, or their effect on the operations or financial condition of O'Hare.
+The transmission of the product of the